petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 ### Real-World Scenario: Authentication with Buffering of Messages
 Now that you know what the `Stash` is and how it works, let's revisit the `userActor` from our chat room example and solve the problem with throwing away messages before the user was `authenticated`.

-This is the `userActor` we designed in the Concepts area of lesson 3, with behavior switching for different states of authentication:
+This is the `userActor` we designed in the Concepts area of [Lesson 4](../lesson4/), with behavior switching for different states of authentication:

 ```fsharp